MCFLab/PicoStageDriver/README.md

 A paper describing the design and implementation is published here:

-Mathias S. Fischer, David Grass, and Martin C. Fischer.
-Modular multi-axis stepper motor driver with remote control for use in microscopy.
-To be submitted to *ArXiv*
+Mathias S. Fischer, David Grass, and Martin C. Fischer, "Modular multi-axis stepper motor driver with remote control for use in microscopy," [arXiv:2511.09456](https://doi.org/10.48550/arXiv.2511.09456) (2025).

 Here we provide the [Bill of Materials](BOM.md), [Assembly Instructions](Assembly.md), and more detailed [Calibration Instructions](Calibration.md) than contained in the publication.